DK070202/swipe_plus/README.md

 ```

-6. `reverseDuration` Duration for reverse translation.
+6.`reverseDuration` Duration for reverse translation.

 ```dart
   /// If drag not completes or if it not crosses the [minThreshold] percentage